steffnay/ReachOutApp/README.md

 # ReachOutApp
-Reach Out is a React Native app that provides its users with the ability to record their moods and alerts designated contacts when the user experiences prolonged negative moods.
+Reach Out is a React Native mobile Android app that provides its users with the ability to record their moods and alerts designated contacts when the user experiences prolonged negative moods.
 This app's integration of a mood tracker with text notifications has the potential to significantly decrease users' experiences of isolation.

 ![Imgur](https://i.imgur.com/yj2FG6l.jpg?1)
 ![Imgur](https://i.imgur.com/lB6OJGK.jpg)